jhuckaby/pixl-chart/README.md

 This is the pixel density to use when rendering the chart canvas.
 A value of `1` is for standard screens, and `2` is for most "retina" a.k.a.
 "HiDPI" screens (e.g. iPhones, iPads, MacBook Pros).
 The default value is auto-detected, which is pulled from [window.devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).

 This does not affect the physical size of the canvas on the page -- it only affects how tightly the pixels are packed together.
-It will, however, affect the resolution and size of downloaded images (see [Snapshots](#snapshots) below).
+It will, however, affect the resolution and size of downloaded images (see [Snapshots](#snapshots)).

 If you set this to a fixed value and it *doesn't* match the user's screen density, the canvas will be scaled to fit.